ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 This book tackles spiritual problems head on.
 We can't fix everything, even if it were just humans and deities and nothing else, no ghosts, no other things, people will still have problems or be problematic.
 Some deities will still have problems or be problematic.
 But the benefits of this guide are so incredible that where some of these shepards of troubled people have devote all of their time to cleaning up messes, they can take the information in this guide and eliminate 90% of their problems.

 In humans, the dark cloud creates feelings of depression, lethargy, irritability, social friction, anger, and aggression.
+It also creates flatulation, and a feeling that there is a pressure on the roof of their mouth.
+The dark cloud is initially large, but will shrink as you progress.
+It goes from feeling like there is pressure everywhere, any where you go, to just feeling like your head is in a fishbowl, then feeling like you have a bubble in your head, to hopefully nothing.

 # Ghost Gangs
 Relative world peace has brought on a new problem.
 In the past aggressors didn't get along well, steps forward in comunication and team work have created a new super set of spirits that join together in gang-like communities for the purpose of causing pain an misery to their many, many targets.
 Often these targeted people are not special in anyway, they are just names on a list.
 We are aware of these spiritual gangs practicing their violent methods for training purposes.